jaipandya/SublimeTutor/tutorial/chapter_2_14.md

 Wrap lines at ruler
 ====================

+You can use this shortcut to wrap them at a defined ruler position.
+You can use settings override to define ruler position. (settings override is introduced in the last module of this course)

 * Wrap lines at ruler position - `Cmd + Option + Q`

 This shortcut was mighty useful when I was writing this series of tutorial.
 I